simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-10-16
+<br />**This image is owned by:**
+Tristian McDonald

+<br />**Title of the image:**  Colorful Aurora over New Zealand
+<br />**Description for the image:**  Sometimes the night sky is full of surprises.
+Take the sky over Lindis Pass, South Island, New Zealand one-night last week.
+Instead of a typically calm night sky filled with constant stars, a busy and dynamic night sky appeared.
+Suddenly visible were pervasive red aurora, green picket-fence aurora, a red SAR arc, a STEVE, a meteor, and the Moon.
+These outshone the center of our Milky Way Galaxy and both of its two satellite galaxies: the LMC and SMC.
+All of these were captured together on 28 exposures in five minutes, from which this panorama was composed.
+Auroras lit up many skies last week, as a Coronal Mass Ejection from the Sun unleashed a burst of particles toward our Earth that created colorful skies over latitudes usually too far from the Earth's poles to see them.
+More generally, night skies this month have other surprises, showing not only auroras -- but comets.
+Jigsaw Challenge: Astronomy Puzzle of the Day
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/AuroraNz_McDonald_2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).